-The impact of the war on the United States was not as bad as it was in Europe and the Pacific, where the battles were fought, but it still changed everyday life for all Americans.
+The war was not as bad for the United States than it was for Europe and Asia where the fighting happened, but it still changed everyday life for all Americans.
 On the good side, the war finally ended the Great Depression.
 It also got Americans to work together.
-They gave up things at home to make sure they would win.
-It was a big change when White men left for the war meant and many people who did not have many chances before the war, such as women and African Americans, were able to get jobs and earn money.
+When White men left their jobs to fight, many people who did not have many chances before the war, such as women and African Americans, were able to get jobs and make money.

-The need for Americans to join together, whether in Hollywood, factories, or the military, to support the war made people feel like they were together.
-However, wanting to be united did not always mean that Americans of color were treated fairly, even though leaders were talking about joining together to win the war in Europe and Asia.
-For African Americans, Mexican Americans, and especially for Japanese Americans, showing a love for the country and supporting the war was not enough to to stop white Americans or sometimes the government from treating them like the enemy.
+The need for Americans to work together, whether in Hollywood, factories, or the military to support the war made people feel like they were united.
+However, wanting to be united did not always mean that Americans of color were treated fairly.
+For African Americans, Mexican Americans, and especially for Japanese Americans, showing a love for their country and supporting the war was usually not enough to stop white Americans or sometimes the government from treating them like the enemy.

-And the war changed the = government also.
-For Americans who lived through the war and win it, they saw the government as the tool to do great things.
-Roosevelt had led the nation out of the Depression and through the greatest war ever.
-These Americans believed that government was good, and that government should be a part of everyday life.
+The war changed the government also.
+Americans who lived through the war learned to think about the government as the tool to do great things.
+Roosevelt had led the country out of the Depression and through the greatest war ever.
+These Americans thought that government is good, and that government should be a part of everyday life.
 Never again would the government go back to the laissez-faire days of the 1920s.

-All these changes, in business, population, civil rights, gender roles, and government were brought about by the size of World War II.
+All these changes, in business, population, civil rights, gender roles, and government happened because of World War II.
 What do you think?
 Did that war change America for the better?

-Even though the United States had tried to stay out of the war, the country was still ready.
-Production of weapons had gone up since 1939, when, as a because of Congress’s Cash and Carry and Lend Lease laws, factories had started to build more weapons.
-However, when the United States entered the war, most of American factories were still making things for regular people, and many Americans were not sure if business owners would want to make things for the military.
+Even though Americans had tried to stay out of the war, the country had gotten ready to fight before 1941.
+Factories had started to build more weapons because of Congress’s Cash and Carry and Lend Lease laws.
+However, when the United States entered the war, most American factories were still making things for regular people, and many Americans were not sure if business owners would want to make things for the military.